yuiyuiui/ACFlowSensitivity.jl/README.md

 [![Coverage](https://codecov.io/gh/yuiyuiui/ACFlowSensitivity.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/yuiyuiui/ACFlowSensitivity.jl)
 -->

-`ACFlowSensitivity` is a package to reimplement analytic continuation methods in [`ACFlow`](https://github.com/huangli712/ACFlow) and use Automatic Differentiation and other methods to analyse these algorithms' sensitivity.
+`ACFlowSensitivity` is a Julia package that reimplements and enhances analytic continuation methods from [`ACFlow`](https://github.com/huangli712/ACFlow).
+It provides tools for analyzing the sensitivity of these algorithms using automatic differentiation and other advanced techniques.

 For input $\mathcal{G}=\{G(iw_n)\}_{n=1}^N$ and analytic continuation algorithm